New York Small Game License: What License do You Need to Hunt Small Game in New York?

 Migratory Bird Stamps and HIP Registration

-To hunt migratory small game birds, you must:
+To hunt migratory game birds, you must:

 1. Purchase a New York State hunting license.